Definition of Fully Depreciated Asset

 The asset's accumulated depreciation continues to be included in the total accumulated depreciation amount that appears as a subtraction or negative amount in the Property, Plant and Equipment section.

 The cost and accumulated depreciation will continue to be reported on the balance sheet until the asset is no longer in use.
 This usually occurs when the company sells or retires the asset.

-Fully depreciated assets and their resulting book value of zero reinforces accountants' position that depreciation is a process to allocate assets' costs to expense; it is not a process for valuing assets.
+Fully depreciated assets and their resulting book value of zero (or its salvage value) reinforces accountants' position that depreciation is a process for allocating an asset's cost to expense; it is not a process for valuing the asset.